Julio Baghy: Books

 Baghy wrote two books on the subject of captivity in Siberia: Viktimoj (Victims, 1925), and Sur Sanga Tero (On Bloody Soil, 1933), republished together as a single volume in 1971.
 His satirical novel Hura!
 (Hooray!, 1930) was somewhat less of a success.
 Its sequel Insulo de Espero (Island of Hope) was lost during the war.

 His most famous novel Printempo en Aŭtuno (Spring in Autumn) was written in 1931.

 Poetry

-It is however for his poetry that Baghy is best known.
+Baghy is best known for his poetry.
 His first poems were written during his time of captivity in Siberia.
 Hitherto those poets, such as Zamenhof, who had written in Esperanto were limited by the still young language, and apart from Antoni Grabowski, no poet had managed to make a mark on the language.

 Baghy's most significant collections of poems was his first: Preter la Vivo (Beyond Life, published in 1922).
 Among his more notable collection of poems are Pilgrimo (Pilgrim, 1926) and Vagabondo Kantas (The Vagabond Sings, 1933).

 In 1966 he produced Ĉielarko (Rainbow), retelling in verse folk tales from twelve different nations.
 His last collection of poems, Aŭtunaj folioj (Autumn leaves), was published posthumously in 1970.